oskarrough/jesperdalgaard/README.md

 Eeach `.astro` or `.md` page is exposed as a route based on its file name.

+Note, the homepage contains an iframe that presents the big (Figma) canvas you see.
+Edits in Figma are live on the website.
+It's rather slow to load.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 Any static assets, like images, can be placed in the `public/` directory.